THE 'HOSTILE ENVIRONMENT'

 Photograph by Rick Findler

 The phrase 'Hostile Environment' is used a lot.
-But what does it mean exactly, who defines an 'illegal immigrant', and why does the3million say that the UK Government's proposed settled status brings EU citizens into the 'Hostile Environment'?
+But what does it mean exactly?

 In May 2012, the then Home Secretary Theresa May said in a Telegraph interview: "The aim is to create here in Britain a really hostile environment for illegal migration...
 What we don't want is a situation where people think that they can come here and overstay because they're able to access everything they need."

-After the resignation of Home Secretary Amber Rudd following the Windrush scandal, new Home Secretary Sajid Javid renamed the 'Hostile Environment' the 'Compliant Environment', however, the same issues still exist.
+After the resignation of Home Secretary Amber Rudd following the Windrush scandal in April 2018, her successor Home Secretary Sajid Javid attempted to rename the 'Hostile Environment' to the 'Compliant Environment'.
+However, the same issues have continued to exist, nothing has changed.

 Why is this relevant for EU citizens?